Kitaotao: Topography

 The area along the Sayre Highway is a plateau while the eastern portion including the Upper Pulangi region is mostly rolling hills with varying mountain slopes.

-There are several mountains along the North Cotabato-Davao del Norte Border.
+There are several mountains along the Cotabato-Davao del Norte Border.
 Foremost of them are Mt.
 Sinaka, Mt.
 Malambo, Mt.
 Molawit, Mt.
 Makaayat, Mt.
 Kibinaton, Mt.
 Mahanao, Mt.
 Sumalili, Mt.
 Zita, and Mt.
 Kibanda which serve as the sanctuaries of the rare Philippine wildlife.
 It featured also the numerous waterfalls such as Sumalili, Kinanoran, Matigol and Lalapoy Falls which can be found in the Upper Pulangi region.

 Drainage is generally directed southwards where the principal rivers: Pulangi, Muleta, Kulaman, Rawari, Zita, and Salog River.